 I cannot understand why President Obama continues to support the H-1B program when there are so many U.S. technology workers who cannot find a full-time job.
 Doesn’t he realize that companies prefer H-1B workers because they are temporary and can be paid less?
 Mrs. Wedel’s husband will never get a job as long as H-1B workers are available.

 Each year, 85,000 H-1B workers are admitted, and these visas are good for three years, and renewable once.
-So, at any one time, there are a maximum of 510,000 H-1B workers in the United States, displacing American workers.
-Don’t you think this might be the reason Mr. Wedel cannot find the job.
+So, at any one time, there is a maximum of 510,000 H-1B workers in the United States, displacing American workers.
+Don’t you think this might be the reason Mr. Wedel cannot find the job?
 When you do the math, it’s not very “interesting” after all, is it?

 Phone me if you would like to talk about this,